aloes-io/device-manager/README.md

 URL pattern : +apiRoot/+modelPluralName/+path

-Access controlled by JWT tokens properties ( set in headers ), based on request URL.
+Access controlled by Access tokens ( set in headers ) properties and roles for Users, and apiKey for Applications and Devices.

 ## MQTT API

 Topic pattern : +userId/+modelName/+method/[+modelId]

-Access controlled by mqtt password = apiKey = accessToken.id, based on pub/sub topic.
+Access controlled by ( set in mqtt password )  Access tokens for Users, and apiKey for Applications and Devices.

 ## Configuration